rjadams82/unifi-openvpn/README.md

 ## Testing

-Once all steps are complete your devices should attempt to connect.
+Once all steps are complete your devices should be ready to connect.
+You may need to "Start" or "Connect" the new ovpn config on the remote device.
+The USG will always be attempting to connect automatically.
 On the USG you can check the logs to see if connections are being made
 `run show log | match openvpn`

 `run show log | match vtun`